 It’s the $64,000-dollar question.
-You’re convinced that having a home-mate is a good idea and you’d like to try it.
-But how do you find a good home-mate?
-Where do you even begin to look?
-After you’ve taken the time to get know yourself and your needs, try looking in these places.
+You’re convinced that having a housemate is a good idea and you’d like to try it.
+You know what the process for finding a good housemate.
+But how do you even know how/where to begin to look?

 Unfortunately, craiglist has become inundated with spammers, con artists, and other less-than-desirable folks.
 For this reason, many people look for other options.
-It is still possible to use craigslist safely, as I’ve written about in the book.
-I’ve also shared tips on using craigslist and here.
+It is still possible to use craigslist safely, as we’ve written about in the book.
+We also have tips on using Craigslist.
 But it isn’t optimal.

 Keep At It

 Home-mates find each other by telling people they are looking.
 And telling people they are looking.
 And telling people they are looking.
 Seriously, you have to do it over and over again.
 It might take some time.
 You just have to keep at it.

 This is one very good reason for not waiting to do it “some day” or thinking “I’m not ready yet.”
 You should start when you have energy for it and are not desperate.
 Desperation leads to making bad mistakes.

 You should have a description of what you are looking for in a home-mate and shared living situation.
 In the book, it is called an “ad,” following the craigslist model.
 A better term is “announcement.”
 When you write down what you are offering and looking for, it is easier for someone else to share it with others.
 This announcement should have six parts: a physical description of the space offered/looking for, something about who you are, something about who would be a good fit for you, your must-haves and can’t-live-withs, the financial arrangement, and “references required.”
 I’ve written about this here and in the book.
 You can download worksheets to figure out your must-haves and can’t-live-withs.